 Pool Re-Plastering – Pool Resurfacing – Tile and Coping

 Boston – New Hampshire – All New England

 Affordable Pools is the leading gunite pool remodeling and restoration company in the New England region.
 With years of experience bringing dull pools back from the brink of disrepair, Affordable Pools knows how to help clients make the most of their swimming pool and spa with high quality products that will last for years to come.

-We offer a variety of pool restoration products, including many popular pool surfaces like plaster, Diamond Brite and pebble pool surfacing styles.
+We offer a variety of pool restoration products, including many popular pool surfaces like plaster, Marcite, QuartzScapes, JewelScapes, PolishScapes, QuartzScapes, Diamond Brite, River Rok, Hydrazzo, and pebble pool surfacing styles.
 We also offer and install pool tile in lots of colors and finishes from the leading tile resources in the industry.

 Affordable Pools works hard to give its customers a fair evaluation of their existing pool and lay out each option for pool repair.
 We offer a free estimate to our Boston – New Hampshire – New England wide pool remodeling clients and are available to explain each pool resurfacing option to help them make the right decision for their home and family.
 Call us to schedule an appointment, or contact us by email and get your Affordable Pool today.